 Don’t forget to put off your shoes every time you enter a temple.
-Be polite and follow the photo restrictions, meaning no photos in holy temples, mausoleums or simply in buildings with the sign “no photos”.
-You can be certain about, that Japanese people will appreciate you following their rituals.
+Be polite and follow the photo restrictions, meaning no photos in holy temples, mausoleums, or simply in buildings with the sign “no photos”.
+You can be certain, that Japanese people will appreciate you following their rituals.

-Our best shots of Torodo (Lantern Hall) & Eireiden Temple ith Graveyard Area
+Torodo (Lantern Hall) & Eireiden Temple with Graveyard Area

-Danjo Garan (壇上伽藍) complex with Konpon Daitō Pagoda
+Danjo Garan (壇上伽藍) complex & Konpon Daitō Pagoda

-Our time exploring Koyasan temples Japanese Buddhism Mount Kõya
+Koyasan temples of Japanese Buddhism – Mount Kõya

-Throughout the town of Mount Kõya we found a hand full of restaurants and snack places offering most of the times sushi, fresh made Japanese cuisine and some western meals.
-Additional to those, we found a small grocery store where we were able to buy some fruits, drinks, and vegatarian snacks.
-All in all, our time in the mountians of Koyasan was an amazing journey through the Japanese tradition of Buddhism, temples, and cuisine.
-If you have time and you are searching for one of the most peaceful places in Japan, Koyasan might be a great choice to understand the Japanese way of preserving tradition even in our fast driven present.
+Throughout the town of Mount Kõya, we found a handful of restaurants and snack places offering most of the time sushi, freshly made Japanese cuisine, and some Western meals.
+Additionally, we found a small grocery store where we could buy some fruits, drinks, and vegetarian snacks.
+Overall, our time in the mountains of Koyasan was a remarkable journey through the Japanese tradition of Buddhism, temples, and cuisine.
+If you have time and are searching for one of the most peaceful places in Japan, Koyasan might be a great choice to understand the Japanese way of preserving tradition even in our fast-driven present.

-- Overview over our one-month Travel to Japan >
+- Overview of our one-month Travel to Japan >

 - Our review of the Kumagaiji temple lodge stay in Koyasan >